310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 Are we really going to be alright…?
 I’m getting a little worried… But we won’t get anywhere if we keep chatting, so it’s about time we start our program.

-We'll start by hanging up decorations in the hallways while it's still daytime, since it’d be a waste of electricity to have to keep the lights on in order to work at night.
+We’ll start by hanging up decorations in the hallways while it’s still daytime, since it’d be a waste of electricity to have to keep the lights on in order to work at night.
 {% endbubble %}

 {% bubble Nazuna %}
-You're right about that.
+You’re right about that.
 For practicing, we’d only need to use the lights in one room.
 {% endbubble %}

 {% bubble Chiaki %}